A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: The Sample

 \subsection{\Oiii+H$\beta$ strength}

-Next, in Figure \ref{fig:ewdist} we turn to the nebular line equivalent width distribution, which is a proxy for the ratio of young stellar populations (nebular emission lines powered by OB stars) to older populations (powering the stellar continuum). \citet{Endsley2023a} finds that the median \Oiii+H$\beta$ EW (measured from CEERS NIRCam photometric excesses rather than spectra), is 780 \AA\, for UV-faint (M$_{UV}\sim-19.6$) LBGs at $6<z<8$ with a dispersion of $\sim0.3$ dex; an even higher median of 890\,\AA\, is found for the JADES sample at similar redshift \citep{Endsley2023b}.
-The median EW of the protocluster population measured from the grism spectra, on the other hand, is only 580 $\pm$ 15\,\AA.
-Even for the sample of non-overdensity galaxies in the field, however, the median EW is only marginally higher at 630\,\AA\, (and a KS $p$-value of 0.21, so they are consistent with being drawn from the same distribution); this is more comparable to the median EW of 650$^{+110}_{-90}$\,\AA of UV-bright galaxies in COSMOS \citep{Endsley2021a, Whitler2022a}.
-Our measured median EW is also below the EIGER median stack value of 845 $\pm$ 70\,\AA\, \citep{Matthee2023a}, which could point to a potential systematic selection effect in our data.
-Notably, the EIGER median stack excludes galaxies at the redshift of the quasar, so there is tentative evidence for a physical difference in the nebular line emission between galaxies within and outside of overdensities.
-We again suggest that the EW distribution in the protocluster is biased low due to the presence of more evolved galaxies with earlier formation times, resulting in low nebular emission and high continuum from the dominating presence of moderately-aged stars.
+Next, in Figure \ref{fig:ewdist} we turn to the nebular line equivalent width distribution, which is a proxy for the ratio of young stellar populations (nebular emission lines powered by OB stars) to older populations (powering the stellar continuum).
+The median EW of the protocluster population measured from the grism spectra is 580 $\pm$ 15\,\AA.
+The sample of non-overdensity galaxies in the field shows a marginally higher median and spread with 630$\pm$130\,\AA; this is more comparable to the median EW of 650$^{+110}_{-90}$\,\AA\, of UV-bright galaxies in COSMOS \citep{Endsley2021a, Whitler2023a}.
+On the other hand, \citet{Endsley2023a} finds that the median \Oiii+H$\beta$ EW is 780 \AA\, for UV-faint (M$_{UV}\sim-19.6$) LBGs at $6<z<8$ with a dispersion of $\sim0.3$ dex; an even higher median of 890\,\AA\, is found for the JADES sample at similar redshift \citep{Endsley2023b}.
+However, we note that \citet{Endsley2023b} and \citet{Endsley2021a} derive their EW from photometric excesses rather than spectra, which have photometric redshift uncertainties and could induce overestimates of the EW if the continuum or contribution of other faint lines are underestimated.
+To instead compare with spectroscopic samples, our measured median EW is also below the EIGER median stack value of 845 $\pm$ 70\,\AA\, \citep{Matthee2023a}, discrepant with our protocluster at 3$\sigma$.
+This could be a systematic effect in our data, but we note that the EIGER median stack excludes galaxies at the redshift of the quasar, so this could potentially suggest a physical difference in the nebular line emission between galaxies within and outside of overdensities --- deeper data or observations of more quasar fields would be required to draw more firm conclusions.